dldudwo2011/Grocery-Product-Manager/README.md

 .NET5 - Query and CRUD functionality

+This is a virtual website made with .NET 5 to perform Query and CRUD operations on a grocery company.

 Please follow these steps to see my work working.

 1. Import the bacpac file (Grocery list) in your SQL Server Studio Management.